About my Creative Vision

 The last years I have learned that being at the right place at the right time having desirable conditions requires a lot of preparation and a good portion of luck.
 Capturing an interesting mood or moment is a big challenge and part of the adventure exploring the outdoors.
 Although I usually don't come home with a special picture I enjoy the time spent with the camera.

 Post-processing is an important part of my workflow.
 Images taken as digital negatives (RAW) always require processing on the computer.
 The challenge is to obtain a natural and well balanced look by applying subtle and selective changes to different parts of an image.
 However, I like to work on different styles with new techniques learned.
 I frequently reprocess my favorite shots to progressively approach my artistic vision.
 I don't care much about the discussion for or against processing since it is part of my creative process.

 My camera of choice is a Nikon APS-C format DSLR with a great sensor and enough Megapixels for my needs.
-In order to work on intimate landscape scenes I have got a 70-200mm tele photo lens offering new perspectives and creative possibilities.
+In order to work on intimate landscape scenes I primary using a 70-200mm tele photo lens offering new perspectives and creative possibilities.
 Besides zoom lenses you will usually find a tripod, a polarizing filter, a neutral density filter as well as a cable release included in my backpack.